delingren/hp-iq804/README.md

 * System fan (switched)

 ### 12V Rail
-For the 12V rail, I'm using a Pololu 12V 2.4A step down regulator Regulator: [D36V28F12](https://www.pololu.com/product/3786), which is a little less than the spec but it's been running fine so far.
+For the 12V rail, I'm using a Pololu 12V 2.4A step down regulator Regulator: [D36V28F12](https://www.pololu.com/product/3786), which is a little less than the spec but I'm not powering the inverter.
+And it's been running fine so far.

 ### PD charging
 Originally, I purchased a 65W PD module from aliexpress that takes a DC input and outputs USB PD.
 However, I encountered some random issues.
 Sometimes, my laptop (MacBook) would go haywire, disconnecting and connecting again repeatedly.
 Sometimes, the USB hub would not power up.
 After testing with a bunch of devices under different conditions, and some head scratching, and then some measurements with a PD power meter, I suspected that it was because of the voltage of my power supply, which is ~19 volts.
 The PD module does not boost the voltage, it only steps down.
 However, when the device requests 20 volts, it happily complies and provides only 19 volts, minus the voltage drop on the chip itself, which ends up being just ~18.
 According the PD spec, the voltage tolerance is 5%, or 1 volt for the 20-volt PDO.
 So it works fine as long as the PDO is 15 or under.
 It’d work fine for phones and laptops with rather full batteries, but not ones that are aggressively charging or power hungry.
 So I have a few options.